-For instance, even if you take manufacturer claims with a big pinch of salt, you can see how significantly extending footprint could save you the expense of buying an extra light or a bigger light.
+For instance, even if you take manufacturer claims with a big pinch of salt, you can see how significantly extending the footprint could save you the expense of buying an extra light or a bigger light.

-In addition, higher yields, more efficient use of space and more efficient use of your light(s) should lead to lower running costs in the long term.
+In addition, higher yields, more efficient use of space, and more efficient use of your light(s) should lead to lower running costs in the long term.

 Finally, there are some major disadvantages to growing indoors with a static light source vs. growing outdoors with natural sunlight.
 Which using grow light movers can eliminate or greatly reduce.

 Light movers vs. stationary grow lights

 Grow lights, of course, are used in indoor grows to replace the sun.

 However, unlike grow lights, the sun is not a static light source; it changes position constantly throughout the day.
 Consequently, sunlight reaches outdoor cannabis from all sorts of angles and directions.

 This means a lot more of an outdoor plant will receive good quality light during the course of a day, and a lot less of the plant will spend time in shade, compared to a cannabis plant grown indoors.